 3. I felt my stomach push me away from the bathroom counter while I put rollers in my hair -- one more example of arching my back to lean on a counter so I will not lose my balance.
 Now I place my hemiplegic hand on a piece of Dycem to make my abdominal muscles hold me away from the counter when I use curlers.
 Arching my back contributes to back spasms.

-3. Thank God for out-patient OT.
-I couldn't have coped emotionally or physically with this setback on my own.
-Cathy used contrast baths, retrograde massage, and gentle active range of motion to bring down the swelling, which was painful, and help me regain strength in my shoulder and elbow.
+4. Thank God for out-patient OT.
+I could not have coped emotionally or physically with this setback on my own.
+Cathy used contrast baths, retrograde massage, and gentle active range of motion to bring down the painful swelling, and help me regain strength in my shoulder and elbow.
 When my forearm bone healed she began resistive exercises.
-Instead of restarting SaeboFlex exercises, Cathy recommended that I try a new dynamic splint called the Releas.
-Later posts will document my progress with this new splint.